Embracing the Dark: A 9-Week Continuum Series

 As our cultural bodies accelerate, many people experience distressful symptoms from sustained resistance to this speeding up.
 It becomes more urgent that we actively pause and attune ourselves to any moment of quiet and balance that life offers us.
 Continuum is a profoundly relevant awareness-awakening practice that reminds us how to slow down, quiet our minds, and open our hearts.

 Solstice is the perfect time to embrace the contracting forces of our own resistance and meet the unknown with power, curiosity, and creativity.
+A cacao ceremony will be offered to enhance heart-mind opening as an optional part of entering the explorations.

 Sit with your friends; don’t go back to sleep